 Practical framework for law firms and sole practitioners on return to the office

-We've updated this framework to reflect the most recent guidance from the government on ensuring a COVID-19 secure workplace.
+We've updated this framework to reflect the most recent government guidance for offices (March 2021) on ensuring a COVID-19 secure workplace.

 These are the most relevant points for legal services.

-Law firms and organisations should allow their staff to work from home over the winter if they can do so effectively.
+Law firms and organisations should allow their staff to work from home if they can do so effectively.

-However, if essential staff members are required in the office, then the firm must make sure it's a COVID-19 secure workplace.
-This guidance:
+However, if staff members are required in the office, then the firm must make sure it's a COVID-19 secure workplace.